Buzzwords, jargon, acronyms, oh my!

 Jump ahead for terms related to:

-Employee Experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including relationships with peers and managers, workload, company culture, career growth, and more.
+Employee Experience: An employee’s total experience (i.e., perceptions, emotional and intellectual stimulation, and challenges) of every touchpoint in their employee lifecycle, including career growth, workload, company culture, and relationships with peers, managers, and leadership.

 Employee Lifecycle: An HR model identifying the stages of an employee’s life at an organization from pre-hire to alumni.
 Stages include recruitment, onboarding, development, retention, and offboarding.